Are You Being Sued For Debt After A Bankruptcy Discharge?

-After making the difficult decision to file for bankruptcy, you want to move on from the situation and work towards more control over your finances and a better life.
-However, in many cases, the harassment does not end there—you can still be unlawfully sued for collection of a debt that has already been properly cleared after your bankruptcy.
-If this has happened to you, contact Rogers Sevastianos & Bante, LLP now.
+After making the difficult decision to file for bankruptcy, you want to move on from the situation and work toward more control over your finances and a better life.
+However, in many cases, the harassment does not end there—you can still be unlawfully sued for the collection of a debt that has already been properly cleared after your bankruptcy.
+If this has happened to you, contact Rogers Sevastianos & Bante LLP now.

 Creditors and third-party debt buyers are most likely aware that the debt has been discharged but continue to ignore the law and file an illegal lawsuit.
 It is extremely important to consult with our experienced consumer debt defense attorneys to handle the matter.
 We fight big companies that try to take advantage of innocent people.
 Do not let this happen to you!

-If you were sued by National Collegiate Student Loan Trust, Student Loan Solutions LLC, or any other entity trying to collect on a private student loan or debt AFTER your bankruptcy discharge, we want to speak to you.
-Contact us today to set up a free consultation.
+If you were sued by National Collegiate Student Loan Trust, Student Loan Solutions, LLC, or any other entity trying to collect on a private student loan or debt AFTER your bankruptcy discharge, we want to speak to you.
+Contact Rogers Sevastianos & Bante LLP today to set up a free consultation.

 A bankruptcy discharge is a permanent order from the court that does two things:

 Once you receive a discharge in bankruptcy, that discharge is final (unless you execute and file a valid reaffirmation agreement).
-Debt that has been discharged means it is completely gone and you cannot be sued for repayment.
+Debt that has been discharged, which means it is completely gone and you cannot be sued for repayment.

-Many young adults today are turning to non-federal loans to pay for their mounting tuition costs.
-Compared to federal student loans, these tend to be more expensive, have fewer repayment options, and fewer consumer protections.
-This has lead to rising levels of defaults which, in turn, offers a lucrative business opportunity for companies to cash in on lawsuit settlements, wage garnishments, and other compelled payments.
+Many young adults today are turning to nonfederal loans to pay for their mounting tuition costs.
+Compared to federal student loans, these tend to be more expensive, have fewer repayment options and fewer consumer protections.
+This has led to rising levels of defaults which, in turn, offers a lucrative business opportunity for companies to cash in on lawsuit settlements, wage garnishments and other compelled payments.